 - A second sit will refill your reservoir.
 Never underestimate the power of a second sit.

 - Flex your sits.
-I now sit three times per day.
+I sometimes sit three times per day.
 Each sit is thirteen minutes.
 I have found this to be very helpful with the ebbs and flows of life.

 - If you miss a sit, don’t beat yourself up.
 God’s love for you never stops.
 God looks forward to your next silent sit.

 - During the work day, if you are able to get away, a silent sit in your car will work.
-I do so before lunch and in the late afternoon or right before I leave to drive home.
+I do so before lunch, in the late afternoon or right before I leave to drive home.

 - At home I sometimes light a candle and then begin my sit.
 I blow the candle out after my sit.